doubleirish/OSCON_2015/README.md

 Graph relationships are everywhere.
 In fact, more often than not, analyzing relationships between points in your datasets lets you extract more business value from your data.
 This presentation will provide an introduction into two of the most used Hadoop ecosystem projects in the area of scalable graph processing: Apache Giraph and Spark GraphX.

+> Conor how to iterate and process graph data using both Giraph (Java Example) and GraphX (Scala example).
+Good introduction that compares the two approaches [Slides] (http://cdn.oreillystatic.com/en/assets/1/event/129/Scalable%20graph%20analysis%20with%20Apache%20Giraph%20and%20Spark%20GraphX%20Presentation.pdf)

   * 00:43:34 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Cassandra 3.0: improved productivity with JSON - Jonathan Ellis (DataStax, Inc)